Polymer/old-docs-site/articles/unit-testing-elements.md

           'core-selector-basic-test.html',
         ]);

 That's it.
-In general, you should now be able to run `wct test` and see any tests defined in the suite running.
+In general, you should now be able to run `wct` and see any tests defined in the suite running.

 ## Assertion styles